-- Not all states and territories capture all data items.
+- The administrative data sets from which this collection is drawn have inaccuracies to varying degrees including missing data, out-of-date data and data coding or recording errors. - Not all states and territories capture all data items.
 For those outputs that are calculated using gross income, New South Wales and South Australia use assessable income instead.
-In addition, disability status is derived using the receipt of a disability pension as a proxy in New South Wales and the Northern Territory.
-Queensland references payment type as well as other information. - Information about disability is not reported under eligibility requirements for some programs. - Indigenous status is self-identified and not reported under eligibility requirements for some programs. - Most states and territories do not update income information for non-rebated households, that is, households who pay the market rent value of the dwelling.
-Therefore, some household income information may not reflect current income levels.
-Outputs produced that require income information do not include households with missing income and therefore may not be complete. - Waitlist data are reported separately for each social housing program.
-Where jurisdictions have an integrated waitlist (New South Wales, Queensland and Tasmania), applicants may be counted once irrespective of the number of programs for which they are applying.
+In addition, disability status is derived as a proxy using a combination of the receipt of a disability pension along with other information in New South Wales, Queensland, South Australia and Tasmania. - Information about disability is not reported under eligibility requirements in some jurisdictions. - Indigenous status is self-identified and not reported under eligibility requirements in some jurisdictions. - Most states and territories do not update income information for non-rebated households, that is, households who pay the market rent value of the dwellings.
+Therefore, some household income information may be coded as missing or not reflect current income levels.
+Outputs produced that require income information do not include households with missing income and therefore may not be complete. - All jurisdictions have a form of integrated waitlist across social housing programs.
+Waitlist data are reported separately for each social housing program applied for.
+Counting rules for the number of applicants for any given program may vary across jurisdictions.